-To configure the IGMP snooping port group configuration in the web interface:
+To configure the IGMP Snooping Port Group Configuration in the web interface:

-- 1. Click Configuration, IGMP Snooping, and Port Group Filtering.

-- 2. Click add new filtering group.

-- 3. Click which the port to enable the port group filtering on and specify the filtering groups in the blank field.

-- 4. Click save.

-- Click reset to restore default settings.
+- 1. Click Configuration, IGMP Snooping, Port Group Filtering. - 2.
+Click Add new Filtering Group. - 3.
+Scroll the Port to enable the Port Group Filtering.
+Specify the Filtering Groups in the blank field. - 4.
+Click "Save" to save the setting. - 5.
+If you want to cancel the setting, click the reset button to revert back to previously saved values.